 - Data Scientist Intern

 During your computer engineering internship, you’ll work side-by-side with industry professionals.
 You’ll have the opportunity to gain valuable experience, help create new systems, and work through real-world challenges.

 Backend Engineering Intern

-On the flip side, backend engineering interns focus on writing code with Java, Ruby, and Python to connect the server to the database.
-Backend engineering interns write code and ensure that the code is working properly, as well as debugging and fixing any problems with the system.
-You will learn how to solve complex problems and you will be given code reviews by superiors to help you master your craft.
+On the flip side, back end engineering interns focus on writing code with Java, Ruby, and Python to connect the server to the database.
+Back end engineering interns write code and ensure that the code is working properly.
+Likewise, they debug and fix any problems with the system.
+With this computer engineering internship, you will learn how to solve complex problems and receive code reviews by superiors to help you master your craft.

 Data Scientist Intern

 Data Scientists take a very mathematical approach to computer science, focusing on statistical and quantitative analyses.
 Data scientists work to better understand consumers by using statistical analyses and models to evaluate social trends in information systems.
-This internship would help you learn how to apply and interpret these complex mathematical models in regards to the product and business.
+This internship would help you learn how to apply and interpret these complex mathematical models with regard to the product and business.

 Product Management Intern

 Product management interns work between the computer engineers and marketing teams to make sure the product is functioning properly and is attractive to consumers.
 Interns run QA tests, determining whether the product is up to quality expectations.
 You will help analyze the market and create a strategy with the engineers and marketing team to implement a successful campaign.